ltpitt/python-jupyter-sentiment-analysis/README.md

             self.layer_1 += self.weights_0_1[index]

         # Output layer
-        ## New for Project 5: changed to use self.layer_1 instead of local layer_1
         layer_2 = self.sigmoid(self.layer_1.dot(self.weights_1_2))

         # Return POSITIVE for values above greater-than-or-equal-to 0.5 in the output layer;